 I decided to invest heavily into extending my team instead of buying a Ferrari.
 This was the best decision yet because finding the right people to work with is the key to success.
 We’ve got such an awesome team, the ‘IAM team’ now, it’s better than ever and makes getting shit done easy.

 What money mistakes have you made along the way that others can learn from (or something you’d do differently)?

-When I was young (the early 20s) I organized dance events in Canada on the line of credit for my company.
+When I was young (in my early 20s) I organized dance events in Canada on the line of credit for my company.
 When the Vancouver city commission and Richmond banned all-night dance events, I decided to come to Europe (Serbia) and organize them there.

-Since then, I never, ever took any loans, don’t even have a mortgage.
+Since then, I never ever took any loans, or don’t even have a mortgage.
 I built my empire on cash, and only buy things for cash, never for credit.
 Why?
 Because You Never Know What the future holds.